Joyride Guru Store

 - Anza-Borrego A to Z, by Diana Lindsay, and The Anza-Borrego Desert Region, by Lowell and Diana Lindsay.
 If you’re headed to the Anza-Borrego Desert State Park, be sure to take these along.
 There isn’t much that has escaped the Lindsays.
 “A to Z” is a dictionary-style list, while “Region” includes car, off-road and hiking tours.
 By the way, the Lindsays own Sunbelt Publications, which published Weekend Driver San Diego.
 They still have the definitive books on the Anza-Borrego Desert State Park.
 Follow the links to find out more.

 - The Old U.S. 80 Highway Traveler’s Guide, Phoenix to San Diego, by Eric J. Finley.
 The premier road guide for the western end of “The Other Mother Road.”
-A good supplement to Weekend Driver San Diego and the stories you’ll find on this web site.

 - San Diego County Place Names A to Z, by Leland Fetzer.
 Covers many of the interesting, historic and sometimes goofy names in the region.